 Our nominating and corporate governance committee seeks directors who represent a mix of backgrounds and experiences that will enhance the quality of the discussions and decisions of our board of directors.
-In the committee's evaluation of candidates for director, it considers diversity with respect to viewpoints, accomplishments, skills and experience, as well as other factors in light of the current composition of our board of directors and our requirements.
-In selecting candidates to recommend for nomination as a director, the committee abides by our firm-wide non-discrimination policy.
+In the committee's evaluation of candidates for director, it considers diversity with respect to viewpoints, accomplishments, skills and experience, as well as other factors in light of the current composition of our board of director, the committee abides by our firm-wide non-discrimination policy.
 The table below provides certain highlights of the composition of our board of directors as of April 24, 2023.
 Each of the categories listed in the below table has the meaning as it is used in Nasdaq Listing Rule 5605(f).